-The present paper is a complete and auto-sufficient manual of FEYNMASTER 2, and is organized as follows.
-In section 2, we explain how to download and install FEYNMASTER.
-Section 3 is devoted to the creation of models, and section 4 to the detailed usage of FEYNMASTER.
-Then, in section 5, we give some examples.
-Finally, in section 6 we present a quick first usage of FEYNMASTER.
+This note is a complete and auto-sufficient manual of FEYNMASTER 2.1, and is organized as follows.
+In section 2, we explain how to download and install FEYNMASTER, while in the following section we describe the compatibility with other software.
+Section 4 is devoted to the creation of models, and section 5 to the detailed usage of FEYNMASTER.
+Then, in section 6, we give some examples.
+Finally, in section 7 we present a quick first usage of FEYNMASTER.